oguri/glafic2/README.md

 ## Installation

 glafic requires cfitsio, fftw3, and gsl to compile.
 Please make sure you have the library and header files in your system.
-If not, you can download them at [this URL for cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/), [this URL for fftw](http://www.fftw.org/index.html), and [this URL for gsl](https://www.gnu.org/software/gsl/), or can install with homebrew on OS X.
+If not, you can download them at [this URL for cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/), [this URL for fftw](http://www.fftw.org/index.html), and [this URL for gsl](https://www.gnu.org/software/gsl/), or can install with homebrew on macOS.

 ## Updates from version 1